turingschool/backend-curriculum-site/module2/lessons/sql_refresher.md

 ## Lesson

 ### Setup
+This activity relies on a pre-created database.
+Make sure you have created and seeded the database from your little-shop-redux.
+If you do not have a little-shop-redux, you can pull down a completed version [here](https://github.com/kolyaventuri/little-shop-redux/tree/d14150d9b0e004db6057b42f2b3c933723f996cc).

 Enter `psql` from your terminal.
 This should drop you into an interactive postgres session where you can run SQL commands from the terminal.